Adaptations for disabilities

 - 178 major adaptation extensions surpassing the target of 175

 - We also approved 1,098 Disability Facilities Grants to help private sector householders live independently in their homes.

 The Adaptations Policy Unit submitted the Inter-Departmental Review of Adaptations Final Report and Action Plan to departmental leads for ministerial clearance prior to presentation to Northern Ireland Executive.
 The purpose was to review the current system of approval, resources and delivery of housing adaptations in Northern Ireland on a cross tenure basis, to maximise resources, ensure best value and equality of provision across Health and Social Care Trusts and housing providers.

 Both the Design Standards Toolkit and a summary of the Inter-Departmental Review of Adaptations consultation responses were launched by the Ministers for the Department of Health, Social Services and Public Safety and the Department for Social Development in April 2014.

 You can read more about this at:

-During 2016/17 we distributed approximately £77.8m on over 850 housing support schemes with the capacity to support over 19,000 vulnerable people.
+These had the capacity to support almost 20,000 vulnerable people.
 This funding allocation included the development of both new and existing support services for a range of vulnerable client groups.